 - Clashes between components in a design (such as an HVAC duct intersecting with a plumbing line) are automatically detected.
 This helps reduce overall design and construction time.

-- Existing 3D models can be easily modified, updated, and shared with all persons associated with the design of a particular building.
+- Existing 3D models can be easily modified, updated, and shared with all parties involved in the design of a particular building.
 Managing design changes in Revit is simple since all changes are reflected in each existing view.

-- Revit uses a generative design feature whereby users input parameters and the software automatically creates the features based on the inputs.
+- Revit uses a generative design feature in which users input parameters, and the software automatically generates features based on those inputs.
 Revit’s use as both a 3D CAD and BIM tool makes the software ideal when designing, building, and operating new buildings.

 What Is AutoCAD?

-AutoCAD is a robust 2D drafting software that is developed by Autodesk and first released in 1982.
-AutoCAD is a pillar in CAD software and has been used for decades by engineers and architects.
+AutoCAD is a robust 2D drafting software that was developed by Autodesk and first released in 1982.
+AutoCAD is a pillar of CAD software and has been used by engineers and architects for decades.
 It has been used to produce precise 2D lines that represent features and dimensions on various faces of a whole 3D part.
 With AutoCAD, designers can easily create and edit new and existing drawings for floor plans, building designs, and MEP systems.

-In AutoCAD, designers can save aspects of a drawing for future use, which helps to drastically reduce overall design work.
-Files can be saved on the cloud—enabling designers to easily share and access their drawings.
-New 3D modeling and visualization features allow designers to work on different view perspectives of their designs—leading to more efficient design work.
-A key difference between AutoCAD vs. Revit is that design features are created one by one in AutoCAD rather than simultaneously in Revit.
-For instance, a square being created or modified in AutoCAD requires all sides of the square to be created or modified individually.
-While some users of the software may become frustrated with this feature, it can be a great way for designers to focus on one particular issue without getting lost in the nuances of the entire design.
+In AutoCAD, designers can save aspects of a drawing for future use, helping drastically reduce overall design work.
+Files can be saved to the cloud, enabling designers to easily share and access their drawings.
+New 3D modeling and visualization features allow designers to work from different viewpoints, leading to more efficient design work.
+A key difference between AutoCAD and Revit is that design features are created one by one in AutoCAD, whereas in Revit, they are made simultaneously.
+For instance, in AutoCAD, creating or modifying a square requires all of its sides to be created or modified individually.
+While some users of the software may become frustrated with this feature, it can be an excellent way for designers to focus on one particular issue without getting lost in the nuances of the entire design.

 Revit vs. AutoCAD - Use Cases and Applications

 Both Revit and AutoCAD are commonly used in the construction and MEP industries.
-While Revit is almost exclusively used in these industries, AutoCAD is more general-use CAD software, and its use goes far beyond that.
-AutoCAD is used in several other industries, such as aerospace, automotive, electronics, and consumer goods.
+While Revit is almost exclusively used in these industries, AutoCAD is a more general-use CAD program, and its use extends far beyond them.
+AutoCAD is used across several industries, including aerospace, automotive, electronics, and consumer goods.
 AutoCAD is also often used in fashion design and interior design.

 Revit vs. AutoCAD - System Requirements

-When it comes to system requirements, Revit is much more demanding of computing power compared to AutoCAD.
-Revit’s system requirements are listed below:
+When it comes to system requirements, Revit is significantly more demanding in terms of computing power than AutoCAD, due to its advanced Building Information Modeling (BIM) capabilities.

 What Is the Operating System of Revit and AutoCAD?